illandril/Illandril-Game-Engine/external-resources/graphics/urbansquall_tileset/readme.txt

 If you decide to use any of these tilesheets, please let us know by dropping a comment here (though you certainly don’t have to).
 We’d love to see them find a home in a game somewhere.
 If you need some more in a matching style to finish your game, let us know as well and we might be able to take care of you.
 """

+Transparent background versions (_TB) modified from originals by Illandril.
+Adjusted positioning versions (_AP) modified from originals by Illandril.